beelbu666/quiz-game/readme.txt

-11th june,
+A quiz game with two modes.
-i just learned about html, request i just made a simple true false quiz game
+1. True,False
-Later, i will also add the multiple choice quiz here.
+2. Multiple choice